danielsaidi/website_danielsaidi/collections/_lyrics/magnus-wakander/inferno/blood.md

 ---
-title:  Blood of Bhaal
+title:  Blood
 band:   Magnus Wakander
 album:  Inferno
 ---

-Blood of Bhaal
+Blood of Baal

 We open up your veins
 Unleash the crimson stream